Curcumin: your diabetes prevention powerhouse

 At the end of the nine-month study, 16.4 percent of control group members, who were given a placebo, were diagnosed with type 2 diabetes.

 Are you listening, you 89 million prediabetics in the US?
-Are you listening, my fellow doctors?
+Are you listening, doctors?

 This is monumental.